carlosaquinoperez/Batch-process/README.md

 ```

 ## License
-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify it as needed.
+This project is licensed under the MIT License by Carlos Aquino Perez.